 We were able to repair the flooring and remove the cupped boards, successfully weaving in new flooring.
 In the image below, you can see the newly patched area after it was installed and before it was finished.
 On the right, you can see the area blends in perfectly after the entire floor has been finished.

-Here we are preparing our dustless sanding
+Here we are preparing our dustless sanding equipment to sand the entire floor using our Atomic Dust Containment System |

 In case you aren't familiar with many wood species beyond say, oak, add Ash to your list because here are some interesting characteristics about the product.
 White ash is a domestic product and is currently available in plentiful supply.
 This makes ash hardwood an affordable wood flooring product option.
 Don't worry about durability with ash either because it falls right between red and white oak on a Janka Hardness Chart (more on this in a later post!).